isomerpages/moh-upec/_our-work/Policy & Professional Standard/National Prehospital Emergency Care Workshop.md

 <p>The Ministry of Health (MOH), in partnership with the Unit for Pre-hospital
 Emergency Care (UPEC) and the Institute of Technical Education (ITE), has launched a national initiative aimed at enhancing the skills and competencies of pre-hospital emergency care professionals.
-Recognizing the vital role pre-hospital emergency care professionals play in leading emergency ambulance teams, providing medical transport services, and delivering patient care in pre-hospital settings, this initiative focuses on providing ongoing
+Recognising the vital role pre-hospital emergency care professionals play in leading emergency ambulance teams, providing medical transport services, and delivering patient care in pre-hospital settings, this initiative focuses on providing ongoing